katanemo/arch/demos/employee_details_copilot_arch/README.md

 # Function calling
-This demo shows how you can use intelligent prompt gateway to act a copilot for calling the correct proc by capturing the required and optional parametrs from the prompt.
-This demo assumes you are using ollama running natively.
-If you want to run ollama running inside docker then please update ollama endpoint in docker-compose file.
+This demo shows how you can use intelligent prompt gateway as copilot to explore employee data by calling the correct api functions.
+It calls appropriate function and also engages with user to extract required parameters.
+This demo assumes you are using ollama natively.

 # Starting the demo
 1. Ensure that submodule is up to date